hyperledger/besu-docs/docs/HowTo/Deploy/Monitoring-Performance.md

     components because Prometheus handles and analyzes data directly from the feed.

-###  Setting up and Running Prometheus with Pantheon
+###  Setting up and Running Prometheus with Besu

-To configure Prometheus and run with Pantheon:
+To configure Prometheus and run with Besu:

-1. Configure Prometheus to poll Pantheon.
+1. Configure Prometheus to poll Besu.
 For example, add the following yaml fragment to the `scrape_configs` block of the `prometheus.yml` file:

     ```yml tab="Example"
-      job_name: pantheon-dev
+      job_name: besu-dev
       scrape_interval: 15s
       scrape_timeout: 10s
       metrics_path: /metrics